-As the property is held, it typically continues to appreciate in value, albeit more slowly than through the forced equity of repositioning or adding value to the property.
+As the real estate property is held, it typically continues to appreciate in value, albeit more slowly than through the forced equity of repositioning or adding value to the property.
 Each year, rents are typically raised by a nominal two to three percent, thus continuing to nudge up the revenue that the property generates and contributing to the appreciation of the asset.

 The final phase of a value-add multifamily real estate syndication is to sell the asset.
 At this point, the intended updates have been made, revenues are up, and the asset has appreciated in value.

-Rather than hold the asset forever, the best use of investor capital at this point is to sell the property and return investor capital, so that it can be invested into another project, to continue making that money work hard.
+Rather than hold the asset forever, the best use of real estate investor capital at this point is to sell the property and return investor capital, so that it can be invested into another project, to continue making that money work hard.

 During the disposition phase, sponsors work closely with the real estate broker and property management team to prepare the asset for sale.
 Sometimes, if it makes sense, the asset is sold off-market.
-This creates the least amount of disruption for existing tenants.
+This creates the least amount of disruption for existing quality tenants.

 Other times, the sponsors go through the whole process of listing the asset, which, just like the acquisition phase, can be a ton of work.